crossplane/docs/content/master/concepts/managed-resources.md

 * `deletionPolicy: Orphan` - Leave the external resource when deleting the managed resource.

 #### Interaction with management policies

 If a resource configures a Crossplane
-[management policy](#managementpolicies) and the related management policy alpha feature is enabled, the managment policy takes precedence over the `deletionPolicy` setting, unless it is the default management policy.
+[management policy](#managementpolicies) and the related management policy alpha feature is enabled, the management policy takes precedence over the `deletionPolicy` setting, unless it's the default management policy.

 {{< table >}}
 | managementPolicies          | deletionPolicy   | result  |